-The SWT RO Mitigation and Monitoring Guidelines addresses "Lake Impacts" which will require a minimum mitigation ratio of 1:1 where the area of impact exceeds 1/10th of an acre.
+The SWT RO Mitigation and Monitoring Guidelines addresses "Lake Impacts," known as open water impacts in this document, which will require a minimum mitigation ratio of 1:1 where the area of impact exceeds 1/10th of an acre.
 Mitigation may be achieved through enhancements of existing lake areas, environs, water quality, or aquatic habitat function (creation of threatened and endangered species habitat, maintenance herbicide spraying, etc.).
-It is not necessary to physically manipulate the adjoining landscape to enlarge open water areas.